jaygap/basic-image-manipulation/README.md

     - Bicubic
 - Add image cropping option
 - Add more masking options
-    - Variable thresholds
+    - Custom thresholds
     - Mask based off rgb values as well as luminance

 ## Known Bugs / Issues
-- Pixel sorting adds black pixels on the left for some reason
 - Box blur is VERY slow for larger box sizes (not a priority to fix)

 ## Features:
-- Horizontal Pixel Sorting based on a mask created from the image (currently bugged)
+- Horizontal and vertical pixel sorting (with mask and no mask)
 - Box blur of variable sized boxes
 - Make an image greyscale based off luminance and brightness
-- Make a mask of an image with fixed thresholds based on luminance
+- Make a mask of an image with automatically calculated thresholds (Otsu's method)